 - Since 2010, Deakin University has been developing initiatives to support the integration of nutrition into medical education.
 In 2013, under the leadership of Professor Caryl Nowson, Deakin University was awarded a 2-year Australian government national teaching award project funding by the Office for Learning and Teaching (2013-2015).
 This project has brought together four key universities responsible for delivering entry level medical training: Deakin University, University of Queensland, University of Tasmania and Monash University partnered with Dietitians Association of Australia.

-- This innovative project is developing a web-based nutrition competency implementation toolkit (WNCIT) for entry-level medical courses.
+- This innovative project has developed a web-based nutrition competency implementation toolkit (WNCIT) for entry-level medical courses.
 The aim of this tool is to provide medical schools with the tools and resources to enable staff to effectively embed nutrition into the medical curriculum.

 - Australian Medical Council, Assessment and Accreditation of Medical Schools: Standards and Procedures,, A.M.C.
 Ltd, Editor.
 200: Kingston ACT.

 - Mowe, M., et al., Insufficient nutritional knowledge among health care workers?
 Clin Nutr, 2008.
 27(2): p.
 196-202.

 - Truswell S, H.G., Blom J, Nutrition guidance by family doctors in a changing world: problems, opportunities, and future possibilities.
 American Journal Clinical Nutrition, 2003.
 77 (Supplement): p.
 1089S-1092S.

 - Nowson, C.A., M. Roshier-Taks, and B. Crotty, Nutrition competencies for the prevention and treatment of disease in Australian medical courses.
 Medical Journal of Australia, 2010; 6;197(3):147.